masonmaui/masonmaui/README.md

 -->

-- 🔭 I’m currently studying for a degree in computer science at Swansea University and i am learning Java
+- 🔭 I’m currently studying for a degree in computer science at Swansea University in my second year.
 - 🌱 I’m currently learning C#, HTML, CSS, Javascript, Python and Java.